csiro-fair/marimba/README.md

 ![](img/marimba_default-help.png "marimba_default-help")

 The default entry point to start using MarImBA is the `new` command.
-This allows you to create a new MarImBA collection, instrument or deployment that adheres to the following standard MarImBA structure:
+This allows you to create a new MarImBA collection, pipeline or deployment that adheres to the following standard MarImBA structure:

 ```
 {collection}
 │
 └───distribution                    -
 │
-└───instruments                     -
+└───pipelines                     -
 │   │
-│   └───{instrument}                -
+│   └───{pipeline}                -
 │       │
 │       └───lib                     -
-│       │   │   instrument.py       -
+│       │   │   pipeline.py       -
 │       │   │   requirement.txt     -
 │       │
 │       └───work                    -
 │       │   │
 │       │   └───{deployment}        -
 │       │
-│       │   {instrument}.log        -
+│       │   {pipeline}.log        -
-│       │   instrument.yml          -
+│       │   pipeline.yml          -
 │       │   metadata.yml            -
 │
 └───collection.yml                  -